 Meanwhile, Dubai’s Museum of the Future project has unveiled what it calls the world’s first 3D printed office building.
 A 3D printer was used to create the building layer by layer, using cement.
-It took 17 days to print the 250 square metre building at a cost of some $140,000.
-The printer used to make the building – including all interior furnishings and detailing – is 120 feet (36 metres) long, 40 feet (12 metres) wide and 20 feet (6 metres) high.
+It took 17 days to print the 250 square meter building at a cost of some $140,000.
+The printer used to make the building – including all interior furnishings and detailing – is 120 feet (36 meters) long, 40 feet (12 meters) wide and 20 feet (6 meters) high.

 3D printing also has huge potential to help developing nations provide basic supplies to people living in remote areas.
 According to the DHL report, startup re:3D is donating a “Gigabot” to some of these communities to make clothing and other products on a day-to-day basis.
 Another firm, Field Ready, is collaborating with World Vision to establish an innovation lab in Nepal to produce 3D-printed supplies for relief camps – reducing aid agencies’ logistics costs by 40-50 percent.